zokradonh/kopano-docker/README.md

 # KopanoDocker
-Inofficial kopano docker images for all kopano services.
+Unofficial kopano docker images for all kopano services.
+Use kopano_core image for server/spooler/dagent/search/monitor/ical/gateway services.
+Use kopano_webapp for web service.

 Example
 =======